tlswg/tls13-spec/draft-ietf-tls-tls13.md

        opaque SessionID<0..32>;

-Warning: Because the SessionID is transmitted without encryption or immediate MAC protection, servers MUST NOT place confidential information in session identifiers or let the contents of fake session identifiers cause any breach of security.
+Warning: Because the SessionID is transmitted without confidentiality or integrity protection, servers MUST NOT place confidential information in session identifiers or let the contents of fake session identifiers cause any breach of security.
 (Note that the content of the handshake as a whole, including the SessionID, is protected by the Finished messages exchanged at the end of the